CiscoDevNet/monitoring-as-code/ECS/README.md

 ![CloudFormation-Role](https://user-images.githubusercontent.com/23483887/101676585-43da2b00-3a53-11eb-8449-65964d507dd3.png)

-Acknowledge that CloudFormation can create resources from the template on your behalf (note that those are not limited to provisioning services, but also creating roles, users and policies), and create a Stack.
+Acknowledge that CloudFormation can create resources from the template on your behalf (note that those are not limited to provisioning services, but also creating roles, users, and policies), and create a Stack.

 ![CloudFormation-AckAndCreate](https://user-images.githubusercontent.com/23483887/101676206-c6161f80-3a52-11eb-9443-5617175429d5.png)